Skip Content

 What would you say to the Joes of the corporate world who want to get better at metrics?

-I would say look at the metrics that matter in the book – operating margins, inventory turns, return on invested capital.
+I would say look at the metrics that matter in the book – operating margins, inventory turns, and return on invested capital.
 Sit back and look at trends, then engage across functional teams to see how they can drive improvement.
 For example, I was interviewing L’Oreal today.
 L’Oreal talked about how they implemented Cost-to-Serve.
 Well, less than 1% of companies that I speak with have successfully implemented Cost-to-Serve.
-But the key reason that they were able to be successful is that they built a bridge with the operations and commercial teams for an end-to-end cross functional focus.
+However, the key reason that they were able to be successful is that they built a bridge with the operations and commercial teams for an end-to-end cross-functional focus.
 That would be my feedback to Joe.

 So Lora, what’s next for you and the book?
 Are you planning a book tour?

-Yes.
-We are doing a book tour in Europe.
-March 16 and 17 in England, 18th in Brussels and might do the 19th in Milan and then I am working with CSCMP (Council of Supply Chain Management Professionals) to do some small roundtables in the United States and we will take it from there.
+Yes, we are doing a book tour in Europe.
+March 16 and 17 in England, 18th in Brussels, and might do the 19th in Milan and then I am working with CSCMP (Council of Supply Chain Management Professionals) to do some small roundtables in the United States and we will take it from there.

 Supply Chain Brief